j7xiao/empire-guide/docs/headers/pvp/defense.rst

 :blue:`Melee Majority Ratio`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So what we have left is melee majority ratio.
 So Why :number:`80m/20`?
 The answer is that it provides enough unreduceable melee power while also providing ranged power to interfere with any attacking ranged troops, as again, :number:`100m/0` is a blunder.
 Some people will argue for :number:`70m/30`.
-This is valid argument as well, but depends on how many shield waves the attacker sends.
-We must swap back to the attacking aspect to complete our journey through the Art of the Attack.
+This is a valid argument as well, but depends on how many shield waves the attacker sends.
+We must swap back to the attacking aspect before completing our journey through the Art of the Attack.

 You're almost done! ヾ（〃＾∇＾）ﾉ♪